jupyter/jupyterlab_json/README.md

 })
 ```

-To render a JSON file as a tree, simply open it:
+To render a JSON file in JupyterLab, simply open it:

 ![file renderer](http://g.recordit.co/cbf0xnQHKn.gif)

-## Installation
+## Install

 To install using pip: